-The Harvard doctor of public health (DrPH) will prepare you for high-level leadership to make a difference in the fields of public health and health care.
+The Harvard Doctor of Public Health (DrPH) will prepare you for high-level leadership to make a difference in the fields of public health and health care.
 This first-of-its-kind, multidisciplinary degree provides advanced education in public health along with mastery of skills in management, leadership, communications, and innovation thinking.
 This is accomplished within a highly collaborative, small-group learning environment.
-In just three years—two years at Harvard plus one year in a field-based doctoral project—you will learn how to address complex problems of public health policy and use advanced analytical and managerial tools to lead organizational and societal change.
+The DrPH Program is a three-year program (with an option to extend to a fourth year) and during this time, students will learn how to address complex problems of public health policy and use advanced analytical and managerial tools to lead organizational and societal change.
 You will learn the scholarship of translation, assembling scientific evidence and using it to achieve real results in the field.
-And you will gain hands-on experience working to achieve a specific public health objective under the guidance of Harvard’s world-renowned faculty.
+Also, you will gain hands-on experience working to achieve a specific public health objective under the guidance of Harvard’s world-renowned faculty.

-The Harvard DrPH is planned as a 3-year academic program.
-The first two years of the Harvard DrPH involve full-time, on-campus study as part of a collaborative cohort of approximately 25 students.
+The Harvard DrPH is planned as a 3-year academic program (with an option to extend to a fourth year).
+The first two years of the Harvard DrPH involve full-time, on-campus study as part of a collaborative cohort of approximately 9 – 15 students.
 The academic training will cover the biological, social, and economic foundations of public health, as well as essential statistical, quantitative, and methodological skills you will need to address today’s complex public health challenges, which rarely fall within neat disciplinary boundaries.
-You will also shape an individualized course of study in your second year by selecting courses to deepen specific areas of expertise and build skills that you will apply during your third year capstone project— the DrPH Doctoral Engagement in Leadership and Translation for Action (DELTA) Project, which is developed at the Harvard T.H.
-Chan School of Public Health to foster transformative leadership in the field.
-During the DELTA Doctoral Project, you will undertake in a nonprofit, governmental, or for-profit organization.
+You will also shape an individualized course of study in your second year by selecting courses to deepen specific areas of expertise and build skills that you will apply during your third year capstone project.

 If you aspire to a leadership position in public health—whether at a health ministry, government agency, consulting firm, health-related start-up, established corporation, nongovernmental organization, or international organization—the Harvard DrPH will equip you to meet your goals.